Alternative Choices for You

 Secure Core is undoubtedly unnecessary overkill for the vast majority of VPN users but does provide meaningful extra privacy for those concerned about targeted surveillance from state-level actors.

 The mark of a private VPN service is privacy by design, and Secure Core shows that a lot of thought has been put into designing ProtonVPN.

 Tor over VPN

-ProtonVPN allows you to transparently connect to Tor (onion) servers through the VPN.
+ProtonVPN allows you to connect to Tor (onion) servers through the VPN.
 In this configuration, you connect first to a VPN server, and then to the Tor network before accessing the internet.